-The eggs alone would be a very low-carb meal and would be approved for any phase of the South Beach Diet or other low-carb eating plans.
-If you eat your eggs with whole wheat or low-carb tortillas like I did, this dish would be phase 2 or 3 for South Beach.
-(If you omit the cheese and choose salsa without sugar, this recipe can be Paleo.)
+These Fifteen Minute Salsa Verde Eggs served alone would be a very low-carb meal and would be approved for any low-carb eating plan, even Keto.
+If you eat your eggs with whole wheat or low-carb tortillas like I did, this dish would be phase 2 or 3 for the original South Beach Diet.

 The Salsa Verde Eggs were first posted in 2013.
 The recipe was last updated with more information in 2023.